 • How long is wisdom teeth removal recovery?

-Wisdom teeth removal in Feasterville, PA
+Wisdom teeth removal in Newtown and Feasterville, PA

 If you are having problems with your wisdom teeth, or have questions about whether wisdom teeth removal is right for you, contact Innovative Implant and Oral Surgery in Bucks County for a private consultation.